psisuk/SnakeGame/README.md

 # SnakeGame
-Python Snake game based on tkinter library
+This is the Python Snake game based on tkinter library.
+I decited to make a Snake game on Python without a pygame, so # this is it.